knowbl/log-based-static-contact-form/README.md

 - Will not work with hosted solutions, like Github Pages.
 - Target directory (`/submit/` in this example) must be an empty folder.
-- One potential limitation will be charater limit.
+- One potential limitation can be charater limit.
 [See here for more information](http://stackoverflow.com/questions/2659952/maximum-length-of-http-get-request)

 ## Installation